DonnieDice/BLU_Classic/README.md

 - Double quest accept sound in Classic is a Blizzard bug, not BLU-related
 - Some sounds may have slight delays on first play (cached after)
+- **Note**: Ensure proper unmute of sounds when the addon unloads to prevent audio issues.

 ## 🤝 Contributing